8 Steps To Write A Narrative Poems

 • How many lines will each part have?

-You could use short lines for fast parts and longer lines for slower parts.
 There are many types of poem structures, like sonnets or ballads.
 Pick one that fits your story best.

 5. Set the scene